Documentation · this section

 • Preferences: AI configuration, active destinations, streak data, daily-pick state.

-• License: when Pro is activated, the license key and an opaque instance identifier returned by LemonSqueezy.
+• License: when Pro is activated, the signed license key (JWT) and the time of last validation.

 This data does not leave the device unless you trigger an export or a network operation listed below.